ivch/moontest/README.md

 ### Notes
 This is my first NodeJS app, so I intentionally skipped some important parts like tests or correct delivery scripts

+Also skipped the correct error handling and logging as it is out of the task's scope

 ## Build
 `docker-compose build`